mads-hartmann/blog.mads-hartmann.com/_posts/2016-07-18-emacs-and-docker.md

 So my question is, how do you overcome this?
 Here's are various
 approaches:

--   Install everything on the host system and live with the redundancy.
+p-   Install everything on the host system and live with the redundancy.
     So basically give up and don't use containers for your development environment (this is my current setup).